Poverty and development

 Within each financial group, the participants were randomly allocated to one of two conditions.
 In the easy condition, the above scenario would have a value of about $150.
 In the “hard” condition, the above scenario would have a value of about $1500.
 The goal of such scenarios was to prime the participants and make their financial situation more salient.

-The participants were given a test of cognitive processing - the Raven’s Progressive Matrices test.
-This is a common component of IQ tests.
-Participants must choose which of several alternatives best fits a space in a sequence of shapes (see the image on the right).
+The participants were given a cognitive processing test —the Raven’s Progressive Matrices test, a common component of IQ tests.
+In this test, participants must choose which of several alternatives best fits a space in a sequence of shapes (see the image on the right).

 Findings indicated that in the “easy condition”, there was little difference in cognitive performance for either the “rich” or the "poor" participants.
 However, for the “poor” participants, their scores were much lower under the “hard” conditions - that is, when their financial position was made salient.